viet34tqc/notebook/nextjs.md

 Cons:

 - Not good for SEO because Google bot cannot crawl any data at first load because it can only sees a div
-- High Initial load time.
+- High Initial load time because of JS bundle, then we need to run that JS, call API to get data...

 ### Static-site generation (Pre-rendering using NextJS)